DE1-Engineering-Mathematics/module-resources/tutorial_sheets/07-ode.md

 </div>
 <div class = "workingout"><br><br><br><br></div>

 The anchored barge is hit by a wave, causing it to oscillate on its chain.
 The water around the barge has a damping effect on the barge, with a damping coefficient $c=2\times10^6$.
-The below graph shows the barge's speed vs time (green) and acceleration vs time (red).
+The below graph shows the barge's velocity vs time (green) and acceleration vs time (red).
 The y-intercept of the green line is $-2$ and the red line is $\frac{4}{3}$.
 <img src="07-ode-media/question5.png">

 (b) State and explain whether this system is under-, over-, or critically damped.